someparty/someparty/source/articles/2020-03-22-make-a-sound.html.markdown

 [Watch: Joel Plaskett - "If There's Another Road" @ YouTube](https://youtu.be/48I414tChlk "#")

-Haligonian singer/songwriter [Matty Grace](http://mattygrace.bandcamp.com/) recently shared *Rumination Year*, a six-song folk-punk set that the guitarist/vocalist's had in the works for years.
+Haligonian singer-songwriter [Matty Grace](http://mattygrace.bandcamp.com/) recently shared *Rumination Year*, a six-song folk-punk set that the guitarist/vocalist's had in the works for years.
 The [Future Girls](https://futuregirls.bandcamp.com/) frontwoman commented:

 > "This is an album that I've talked about forever and I'm happy to finally share it.
 I wrote the songs in 2016 and 2017 while my life was in shambles.
 So I coped and locked myself in the basement.
 The result is this. *Rumination Year*.
 A 6 song mini-LP about how it felt to have to rebuild and survive.
 With the current state of things these feelings seem more relevant than ever and I'm happy to put this out."